 - a.
 Availability of Additional Dispute Resolution Process.
-Indicate whether the State operates another dispute resolution process that offers participants the opportunity to appeal decisions that adversely affect their services while preserving their right to a Fair Hearing.
+Indicate whether the state operates another dispute resolution process that offers participants the opportunity to appeal decisions that adversely affect their services while preserving their right to a Fair Hearing.
 Select one: - No. This Appendix does not apply - Yes.
-The State operates an additional dispute resolution process - b.
+The state operates an additional dispute resolution process - b.
 Description of Additional Dispute Resolution Process.
-Describe the additional dispute resolution process, including: (a) the State agency that operates the process; (b) the nature of the process (i.e., procedures and timeframes), including the types of disputes addressed through the process; and, (c) how the right to a Medicaid Fair Hearing is preserved when a participant elects to make use of the process: State laws, regulations, and policies referenced in the description are available to CMS upon request through the operating or Medicaid agency.
+Describe the additional dispute resolution process, including: (a) the state agency that operates the process; (b) the nature of the process (i.e., procedures and timeframes), including the types of disputes addressed through the process; and, (c) how the right to a Medicaid Fair Hearing is preserved when a participant elects to make use of the process: State laws, regulations, and policies referenced in the description are available to CMS upon request through the operating or Medicaid agency.

 The informal dispute resolution process is initiated with the case management agencies at the local level and is understood as not being a pre-requisite or substitute for a fair hearing.
+A person may address disputes to DOM at any time.
 The types of disputes that can be addressed are issues concerning service providers, waiver services, and other issues that directly affect their waiver services.
-Waiver participants address disputes by first reporting to their case management team, which is composed of a registered nurse and a licensed social worker.
-The case management team responds to the participant within 24 hours.
+Persons address disputes by first reporting to their case management team, which is composed of a registered nurse and a licensed social worker.
+The case management team responds to the person within 24 hours.
 If a resolution is not reached within 72 hours the case management team reports the issue to the case management supervisor.
-The supervisor must reach a resolution with the client within seven days.
+The supervisor must reach a resolution with the person within seven days.
 If a resolution is not reached within this time frame it is reported to DOM.
 DOM along with the case management agency will consult with each other and work towards a resolution within seven days.
-In the event the dispute is with the case management team then the case management agency and DOM works with the participant to assign a new case management team.
-Once a new case management team is assigned the case management supervisor evaluates the client's satisfaction with the new case management team within the following month and notifies DOM of the final resolution.
+In the event the dispute is with the case management team then the case management agency and DOM works with the person to assign a new case management agency or team.
+Once a new case management agency/team is assigned the case management supervisor evaluates the person's satisfaction with the new case management agency/team within the following month and notifies DOM of the final resolution.
 DOM and the case management agency are responsible for operating the dispute mechanism.
 DOM has the final authority over any dispute.
-The participant is informed by the case management agency at the time they are enrolled in the waiver the specific criteria of a dispute, complaint/grievances and hearing.
-The participant is given their bill of rights which addresses disputes, complaints/grievances and hearings.
+The person is informed by the case management agency at the time they are enrolled in the waiver the specific criteria of a dispute, complaint/grievances and fair hearing.
+The person is given their bill of rights which addresses disputes, complaints/grievances and hearings.
+The process ensures an individual's rights to privacy, dignity, respect, and freedom from coercion and restraint.

-At no time will the informal dispute resolution process conflict with the waiver participant's right to a Fair Hearing in accordance with Fair Hearing procedures and processes as established in the Mississippi Medicaid Administrative Code, Title 23: Medicaid Part 100 Chapter 5: The Hearing Process
+At no time will the informal dispute resolution process conflict with the person's right to a State Fair Hearing in accordance with State Fair Hearing procedures and processes as established in the Mississippi Division of Medicaid Administrative Code, Title 23, Part 100, Chapters 4-5, and Part 300, Chapter 1.